 We met on September 11 at 8:30am, before opening, to allow for an intimate discussion while perusing through and shedding light on each of the designs.

-Bruce, not surprisingly, turned out to be the ultimate taste maker and a well-respected voice in the men’s fashion industry.
-He was a delight to be around.
+Bruce, not surprisingly, turned out to be the ultimate taste maker and a well-respected voice in the men’s fashion industry, a delight to be around.
 As I was explaining my vision and creative process, I began noticing how fidgety the sales staff were.
 They seemed impatient and annoyed, throwing charged glances this way and that.
 I shrugged off their dismissive attitudes and we continued on to the belt department.